 1 Definition

-Basic Environment Representation (BER) is the digital representation of the environment traversed by a CAV.
-The BER results from the integration of all data sensed by a CAV:
+Basic Environment Descriptors (BED) digitally represent the environment traversed by a CAV.
+BED result from the integration of a subset of all data sensed by a CAV:

 1. Spatial information (e.g., GNSS, odometry).

-2. Audio-Visual Scene Descriptors obtained the fusion of EST-specific Scene Descriptors.
+2. Audio-Visual Scene Descriptors obtained from the fusion of Environment Sensing Technology (EST)-specific Scene Descriptors.

 2 Functional Requirements

-2. Describe the Environment in terms of Scene Descriptors (including static objects, e.g., from Offline Maps) and Topology (e.g., roads and lanes).
+2. Scene Descriptors of the Environment (including static objects, e.g., from Offline Maps).

-3. Enable object tracking, inference of motion vectors, etc. by referencing the BERs of sufficient prior snapshots.
+2. Enables object tracking, inference of motion vectors, etc. by referencing a sufficient number of BERS.

-• Object Identifier.
-An Identifier is assigned to an Object that is retained until the Object disappears.
+• Object Identifier retained until the Object disappears.

-• AIM Identifier.
-This identifies the AIM that provided the initial Data used to represent the Object.
+• AIM Identifier of the AIM that provided the Data used to represent the Object though Object Data Qualifier.

 • Spatial Attitude of Object.

-• Object dimensionality (2D, 2.5D and 3D).
+• Object .
 Applicable only to Visual Objects.

-5. Allow for easy verification of the feasibility of a Trajectory (e.g., the AMS can easily check that the intended Trajectory of the ego CAV designed to reach the intended point does not collide with other Visual Objects in the Decision Horizon based on the current state of the BER).
+4. Allows for easy verification of the feasibility of a Trajectory, e.g., to enable the AMS to check that the intended Trajectory of the ego CAV does not collide with other Visual Objects in the Decision Horizon.

-6. Have a scalable representation, i.e., allow for:
+5. Has a scalable representation to allow for:

-• Gradual refinement of a BER when new EST-specific Scene Descriptors are added.
+• Refinement of BED when new EST-specific Scene Descriptors are added.

-• Extraction of part of the BER based on a required Level of Detail (e.g., Object bounding boxes and their Spatial Attitudes).
+• Extraction of part of the BED based on a required Level of Detail, e.g., Object bounding boxes and their Spatial Attitudes.

-• Easy addition of new data (e.g., adding shape of an Object when there was only the bounding box).
+• Addition of new data, e.g., the shape of an Object when there was only the bounding box.

-• Selected (read) access to data required by different AIMs, e.g., the RADAR Scene Description AIM accesses the current BER to improve its description.
+• Selected (read) access to data required by different AIMs, e.g., the RADAR Scene Description AIM accesses the current BED to improve its description.

-• Easy update of Objects and Scene from one snapshot to another.
+• Update of Objects and Scenes from one Scene to another.

 3 Syntax